wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 3. Data flows: Select columns
 4. Write output to target datasets (using Power Query?)

-See Pluralsight: "Building your First Data Pipeline in AWS Data Factory" by Emillio Melo
+See Pluralsight: "Building your First Data Pipeline in Azure Data Factory" by Emillio Melo

 <a name="PowerBI"></a>